-If there are multiple occupants, once an escape route has been opened, each occupant should hold hands in a human chain and escape from the same route.
-If young children are secured in car seats, the seat belts should be cut and the child removed.
-Some car seats are sufficiently buoyant to float a child to the surface.
-But, you should check with the manufacturer to determine whether or not your car seats are sufficiently buoyant to do so.
+If there are multiple occupants, once an escape route has been established, each occupant should hold hands to form a human chain and everyone should exit from the same route.
+If young children are secured in car seats, the seat belts should be removed or cut and the child removed.
+(Note: some car seats are sufficiently buoyant to float a child to the surface.
+But, you should check with the manufacturer to determine whether or not your car seats are sufficiently buoyant to do so.)

 Public Safety and Rescue personnel should be appropriately trained, protected, and equipped to effectively and safely respond to vehicles in the water.
-Besides the availability of Personal Flotation Devices (PFDs), Wetsuits, and/or Dry-Suits, rescue personnel should have the tools readily available to punch in the car door windows or the rear window in order to rapidly extricate a victim or multiple victims from a vehicle in the water.
+Besides the availability of Personal Flotation Devices (PFDs), Wetsuits and/or Dry-Suits, rescue personnel should have the tools readily available to break or cut the vehicle's windows in order to rapidly extricate a victim or multiple victims from a vehicle in the water.
 Spring-loaded window punches (i.e. ResQMe) or life hammer type devices with seat-belt cutters provide the rescuer with the opportunity to gain immediate access to the victims and to cut away the victim's seat belt for their immediate extrication from the vehicle.
 However, these devices will not be effective on laminated glass and are only effective with tempered glass windows.

 As standard protocol, whenever a rescue agency is dispatched to respond to a vehicle in the water, the dispatch of a wrecker should be automatic in every community and emergency response system.
 Upon arrival of the wrecker, it can be used to assist in the stabilization of the vehicle during and after the rescue of the vehicle occupants, as well as for the recovery of the vehicle.

 We evaluated a number of rescue/escape tools.
 These tools are either hammer-type devices or spring-loaded window punch devices.
-Although both types of tools were effective in breaking door windows and rear car windows, we found that the hammer-type devices were more dependable, yet spring-loaded window punches that are mounted on the key ring are more readily available during an emergency.
+Although both types of tools were effective in breaking side door windows, we found that the hammer-type devices were more dependable, yet spring-loaded window punches that are mounted on the key ring are more readily available and accessible during an emergency.